katahiromz/Saimin/ReadMe.txt

 Copyright (C) 2022 katahiromz.
 All Rights Reserved.

-* Some OtoLogic audio material is used.
+* Some OtoLogic audio materials are used.

 [(Contact)]